 The Discretionary Assistance Fund (DAF) distributes urgent cash grants and essential items to people in crisis.
 By offering extra support at the point of application, the Welsh Government is hoping to deliver a longer-term benefit too.

-The Fund provides two types of grant:
+The Fund provides two types of grants:

-Government can support people in crisis.
+Finally on implementing the live programme, the Welsh government has since then, processed more than one million applications quickly while supporting their people in crisis.
 When it comes to cash grants, 90% of eligible applicants can access the money within 12 hours.
 White goods, like cookers and washing machines, arrive within seven days.

 “Without the ongoing support that I had received from the service my son would have gone hungry and we would frequently have been without gas or electricity.
 I cannot commend this service enough for the simple and very quick and efficient process of being able to access emergency funds.”

 The DAF is a fund of last resort, aimed at people in crisis.
-So for those whose finances were already precarious, Covid-19 was devastating.
+So, for those whose finances were already precarious, Covid-19 was devastating.

 The Welsh Government expected a surge of applications and asked for some temporary changes.
 Previously, people could only make three applications in any one year, and in March 2020 this became five for people impacted by the pandemic.
-The team had to cope with a 100% increase in workload and still delivered support on time.
+The NEC team had to cope with a 100% increase in workload and still delivered support on time.